 ALSO READGovt gets Rs 42k cr tax so far in first filing under GST, may swell further Business class traveller?
 Submit your company's GST Identification Number GST transition pangs: Confusing times ahead for retailers, consumers GST: To pass on tax benefits, first tabulate them, say experts GST in electricity, construction equipment & highways

+In fact growth has been falling singularly since mid-2016.
 On the production side, agriculture and trade services are likely to be strong and manufacturing is likely to improve in line with IIP data.
 However, financial services is expected to remain depressed, it added.